Run Rake tasks

-You can also run a specific Rake task.
-For example, let’s see on how to run the db:migrate task required for migrating a database in the Rails application.
-Perform the following steps:
+RubyMine allows you to run an arbitrary Rake task.
+For example, let’s see how to run the db:migrate task required for migrating a database in the Rails application:

 Do one of the following:

 Press Ctrl twice and start typing db:migrate in the invoked popup.
 Select rake db:migrate from the list and press Enter.

 From the main menu, choose db:migrate, select db:migrate and press Enter.Ctrl+Alt+R. In the invoked popup, start typing

 In the invoked Execute 'db:migrate' dialog, select the required migration version and environment.
 Click OK.